mockoon/mockoon.com/content/docs/latest/mockoon-cloud/api-mock-cloud-deployments.md

 - **Public**: The environment is accessible to anyone with the URL.
 The API key is displayed in the management dialog and must be included in the request `Authorization` header to access the environment's [admin API](docs:admin-api/overview).
 - **Private**: The environment is accessible only to users with the URL and the API key.
 The API key is displayed in the management dialog and must be included in the request `Authorization` header to access the environment.

+> ⚠️ When you stop a running instance and start it again later, there is no guarantee that it will be assigned to the same server.
+As a result, the instance URL may change (different server ID).

 ## Unsupported features

 The cloud deployment feature does not support the following features: